 About Dr. Stuart James Fischbein

-Stuart James Fischbein, MD was Board Certified in 1989 and became a Fellow of the American College of Obstetrics & Gynecology in 1990.
+Stuart James Fischbein, M.D. was Board Certified in 1989 and became a Fellow of the American College of Obstetricians and Gynecologists in 1990.
 He has been a practicing obstetrician in Southern California since completing his residency in 1986.
-While well trained at Cedars-Sinai Medical Center in the standard medical model of obstetrics he had the respect and vision to support the midwifery model of care and served as a backup consultant to many home and birthing center midwives for 25 years.
-In 1996 he founded The Woman’s Place for Health, Inc., a collaborative practice of Certified Nurse Midwives and Obstetricians in Camarillo, California.
+While well-trained at Cedars-Sinai Medical Center in the standard medical model of obstetrics, he had the respect and vision to support the midwifery model of care and served as a backup consultant to many home and birthing center midwives for 25 years.
+In 1996 he founded The Woman’s Place for Health, Inc., a collaborative hospital-based practice of Certified Nurse-Midwives and Obstetricians in Ventura County, California.